sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 > You can <a href="https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-interactive/">practice with Kubernetes using online emulator to work with the `minikube` platform</a>.

 You can deploy the latest version of SQL Server deployments on Kubernetes.
-In this case, the Container Orchestration system (Such as Kubernetes or OpenShift) is responsible for the state of the BDC; it is responsible for building and configuring the Nodes, assigns Pods to Nodes,creates and manages the Persistent Volumes (durable storage), and manages the operation of the Cluster.
+In this case, the Container Orchestration system (Such as Kubernetes or OpenShift) is responsible for the state of the BDC; it is responsible for building and configuring the Nodes, assigns Pods to Nodes, creates and manages the Persistent Volumes (durable storage), and manages the operation of the Cluster.

 You can learn more about <a href="https://learn.microsoft.com/en-us/shows/data-exposed/deploying-sql-server-2019-in-kubernetes">deploying SQL Server to Kubernetes at this reference</a>.
 SQL Server containers can also be deployed to Kubernetes using Helm charts.
 To understand how to deploy a container to Kubernetes see this Microsoft Learn article: https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-containers-deploy-helm-charts-kubernetes?view=sql-server-ver16